 Corporate social responsibility is a rising concern among consumers, and businesses are expected to meet certain standards of sourcing in order to please their customer base—and avoid needless risk exposure.
 For example, many companies have committed to fair labour and environmental standards vendors must be able to meet to avoid consumer backlash.

 Once negotiations with all the short-listed vendors are completed and the most advantageous deal is identified, a supplier is chosen according to the selection criteria outlined in the procurement plan and a purchase order is issued.

-- Purchase order (PO) issued.
 Once the requisition order is approved, a detailed order form with amounts and delivery requirements is submitted.
-The PO is sent to the appropriate vendor for fulfilment.
+The PO is sent to the appropriate vendor for fulfillment.

-- Receiving document logged.
-The vendor delivers the goods and the receiving document is entered, with line items verified to ensure that everything ordered is delivered.
+The vendor delivers the goods or services and the relevant receiving document is entered, with line items verified to ensure that everything ordered is delivered.

-- Invoice received.
-The vendor submits an invoice for payment, which is entered into the system.
+The vendor submits an invoice, which is entered into the system.
 Automated systems often support electronic invoicing (eInvoicing) through the use of vendor portals.

 The invoice is reconciled against the PO and relevant documents from the receiving process.
-In automated systems, the three-way matching process comparing the purchase order and receiving document with the invoice to confirm that the the goods were delivered as ordered and billed accordingly.
+In automated systems, the three-way matching process compares the purchase order and receiving document with the invoice to confirm that the goods were delivered as ordered and billed accordingly.
 Line items that do not match are flagged and reported for investigation.

-- Accounts payable.
-Invoices are approved for payment, payments are made, and the accounting system is updated.
+Invoices approved for payment are routed to AP.
+Payments are made, and the accounting system is updated.

 Maintaining an Efficient Procure-to-Pay System

 During the course of a project or calendar period, many things can change, and keeping the P2P system in optimal working order requires attention to detail.
 Ideally, the procurement and accounts payable teams maintain constant contact with vendors, fostering good working relationships that inspire vendors to negotiate in good faith with customers who pay their bills on time and fulfil their commitments.